After what seems like an eternity of searching, you’ve finally picked the house you want. Now you need to buy it.

 -

-If the property has been on the market for a while, a lower offer might be accepted to finish the sale.
+The property has been on the market for a long time

 If they accept your offer, the estate agent will send you a written contract with the heading “subject to survey and contract”.